New house building: quality report

 More detailed information on new house building in Wales including breakdowns by local authority is available to download from New house building (StatsWales).

-It is Welsh Government’s responsibility to maintain compliance with the standards expected of National Statistics.
-If we become concerned about whether these statistics are still meeting the appropriate standards, we will discuss any concerns with the Authority promptly.
-National Statistics status can be removed at any point when the highest standards are not maintained, and reinstated when standards are restored.
+It is Welsh Government’s responsibility to maintain compliance with the standards expected of accreditation.
+If we become concerned about whether these statistics are still meeting the appropriate standards, we will discuss any concerns with OSR promptly.
+Accreditation can be cancelled or suspended at any point when the highest standards are not maintained, and reinstated when standards are restored.

 Well-being of Future Generations Act